000744210/Ajax-Intercepter/README.md

 	<br><br>
 	When attempting to send a message in the discord server, you will be prompted with a form containing what was about to be sent to discord.
 Any modification can be made to try and find security flaws or bugs.
 For example you can see what happens when you try to edit your content message with an empty string or change TTS to true.
 </kbd>
-<br><br>

-You can take this a step further by enabling Advanced Automation in the filter and it will modify your request with the JavaScript logic you can write instead of prompting a form every time.